jonhue/notifications-rails/notification-pusher/README.md

 notification.push(:CustomPusher, option_one: 'value_two')
 ```

-For further reference take a look at the default [ActionMailer](notification-pusher-actionmailer), [ActionCable](notification-pusher-actioncable) and [OneSignal](notification-pusher-onesignal) pusher.
+For further reference take a look at the default [ActionMailer](notification-pusher-actionmailer) and [OneSignal](notification-pusher-onesignal) pushers.

 ---